MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

     2. To determine which V1 extensions to install, inspect the list that appears, and compare it with the list that you gathered in Task 3.
 V1 extensions are indicated by `Extension Type : CSIDE`.

         -   If there is only one version of an extension, then go to next step to reinstall the version.
-        -   If there is a newer version of an extension and its `Extension Type` is also `CSIDE`, then go to step 6c to install the newer V1 extension.
+        -   If there is a newer version of an extension and its `Extension Type` is also `CSIDE`, then go to step 6c to upgrade to the newer V1 extension.
         -   If there is a newer version of an extension but its `Extension Type` is `ModernDev`, then go to step 6d to upgrade the V1 extension to the V2 extension.

     3. For each V1 Extension that you want to install, run this command: